Josko/ccbot/readme.txt

 GHost Chat also had built in Clan support, for most functions he needs to be at least a Shaman in the clan - also making him a chieftain is _never_ a good idea.

-WARNING : All of the clan features could cause damage (by your account being banned, excesive traffic, etc.) if you use them while the bot is NOT a clan member.
+WARNING : All of the clan features could cause damage (by your account being banned, excessive traffic, etc.) if you use them while the bot is NOT a clan member.
 A measure preventing this exists but there is always a risk.

 =======================